 Franz Lehár memorial

-The Stadtpark park outside the Kursalon contains numerous monuments and memorials to composers closely associated with Vienna.
+The Stadtpark park contains numerous monuments and memorials to composers closely associated with Vienna.
 The Lehár memorial features a stone bust designed by the Austrian sculptor Franz Anton Coufal.

 The city named a street in Lehár’s honour in 1948, shortly after the composer’s death.
 Lehárgasse’s artistic connections include more than its name.
 You have, for example (at the time of writing):